 It is typically considered a comprehensive claim.
 And, filing a single hail damage claim in many cases, won’t affect your premiums.
 Hail damage just isn’t something you can be considered at fault unless you abuse your coverage and file multiple claims a year.

-How To Protect Your Car From Hail Damage
+Protecting Your Car From Hail Damage

 You can’t control the weather, but you can take steps to avoid filing a hail damage claim in even the most affected areas.